If you follow nutritional and beauty trends, you’re well aware that collagen is the latest magical “it” supplement.

 Do Collagen Supplements Work?

+Another similar study showed improvements in skin elasticity after four and eight weeks.
 Interestingly, the study measured a placebo, a 2.5-gram daily dose, and a 5-gram daily dose and found the same benefit from 2.5 grams and 5 grams, showing that when it comes to collagen, more doesn’t necessarily mean more benefits.

 One additional interesting thing about all of these studies is that participants were also evaluated four weeks after they stopped taking collagen: The benefits — fewer wrinkles, improved skin elasticity, and healthy nails — all held up.